CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 c.
 Put a breakpoint on the line "in.close( )"; remove the breakpoint in the loop.
 Resume Program again.

+### :checkered_flag: Answer question 3 on the Canvas quiz named Lab2_Quiz.

 ### 5. Investigate how screen scraping works.

 a.
 After the fetch loop completes and the program is stopped on "in.close()", examine the value of **response** in the debugging window by clicking on View at the right-hand side of the box.
 Right-click and choose Copy Value; this copies this long string to the clipboard.
 Make sure you're doing this *after* the loop finishes, so you have all of the stuff stored in response (i.e., not where you put the breakpoint in part b).

 b.
 Open a text editor (TextEdit on Mac or Notepad on Windows) and paste this string.
-Then search for the string used by response.indexOf() - that is, the parameter to indexOf(), not indexOf.
+Then search for the string used by response.indexOf() - that is, the **parameter** to indexOf(), not indexOf.

 c.
 Copy the string into a new browser tab to confirm that it is a picture url.

+### :checkered_flag: Answer question 4 on the Canvas quiz named Lab2_Quiz.

 ### 6. Add an *Easter Egg* in the web app.
 (see https://en.wikipedia.org/wiki/Easter_egg_(media)#Software)